geek-samim/Arduino_IOT_Robotic_Arm/README.md

 # Arduino_IOT_Robotic_Arm
+# OBJECTIVE: To build an IoT based robotic arm having 5 Degrees of freedom( Including gripper).

+Arduino is used as a control device for this robotic arm.
+Control Interface is built in Blynk app and forward kinematics are implemented in Matlab.

+Electronic Components you need for this project are

+# 1.Arduino Board x 1

+# 2. Led’s x 2

+# 3. Resistors, 100 ohm  and 150 ohm  x 2

+# 4. Servo motors x 1

+# 5. 5V charger, min 2.5 A x 1
-Hello there!
+# Hello there!
 This is my first robotic arm with the following features (until now):

 5DOF robot, actually 4 if we exclude the gripper the brain is an Arduino Yun with IoT capabilities